AREAS OF EXPERTISE:

 Re Tindle (2016)(Inquest with a jury- for NHS Trust) The death of a woman subject to s.
 3 of the Mental Health Act following ECT.
 The Coroner focused on inadequacies within the Second Opinion Approved Doctor system operated by the CQC.

-Re Bennett (2016)(Inquest for the local authority)- the death of an elderly lady in need of social care, where that care was accidently discontinued due to her supposed admission to hospital (when, in fact, she had not been).
+Re Bennett (2016)(Inquest for the local authority)- the death of an elderly lady in need of social care, where that care was accidentally discontinued due to her supposed admission to hospital (when, in fact, she had not been).
 Coroner focused on communications between the various agencies concerned with her care.

 Re Bell (2015)(Inquest)- death of woman with emotionally unstable personality disorder while in psychiatric hospital (for Hospital Trust)